openwrtuser/bash4hosts/README.md

 Notes:
 Size of resulting hosts file is currently around 73 Mb.
 IPv6 is not supported by this hosts file; IPv4 only.
 Use at your own risk.
+No futher updates are planned.